-The next past of the clause (8.3.2) helps you determine those control points.
-It asks you to consider a list of 10 items, namely:
+The best way to determine this is to consider a list of 10 items, namely:

 - Complexity of the design.

 - The process stages including the review stages.